garbhj/revert-youtube-layout-2024/README.md

 It works by unchecking the experiment flags (taken from some other userscript), and then does a lot of cleanup work restyling everything.

+Edit: I also uploaded it to greasyfork for easier installation at https://greasyfork.org/en/scripts/495706-youtube-revert-layout.

 Note: Always verify that a userscript is safe before running it.
 Malicious scripts can be used to steal personal information.

 # Other Notes